gerlandotermini/vagrant/Readme.md

 Our team has adopted a fairly [standard development workflow](https://nvie.com/posts/a-successful-git-branching-model/).
 Developers work on bugs and features in separate Git branches; once these updates are ready to be released, they are merged into the `dev` branch and deployed to the staging environment for quality assurance and testing; after testing is complete, the `dev` branch is merged into the master branch, ready to be deployed to the production environment.
 This commit is also tagged with a release number, when applicable.
 We consider origin/master to be the main branch where the source code of HEAD always reflects a production-ready state.
 We consider origin/dev to be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
 Next to the main branches master and dev, our development model uses a variety of supporting branches to aid parallel development between team members, ease tracking of features, prepare for production releases and to assist in quickly fixing live production problems.

-The Graduate Vagrant environment has been designed with this workflow in mind, even though is flexible enough to be adapted to other styles and practices.
+The GT Vagrant environment has been designed with this workflow in mind, even though is flexible enough to be adapted to other styles and practices.